zerasul/mdbook_en/9Sprites/sprites.md

 * _SPRITE_ Resource Type.
 * _name_: Name that we will give to the resource to reference it.
 In this example _main-sprt_.
 * _path_: Path of the resource relative to the _res_ directory; it will be enclosed in double quotes.
-In this example _"sprt/zeraready.bmp"_.
+In this case _"sprt/zeraready.bmp"_.
 * _width_: Size in Tiles of the width of each frame.
 It must be less than 32.
 In this example it indicates 2 Tiles (16 px).
 * _height_: Size in Tiles of the height of each frame must be less than 32.
 In this example it indicates 4 Tiles (32px).
 * _compression_: Indicates whether the image can be compressed; it can take the following values: